lionelmace/ibmcloud-labs/labs/Lab API - Manage your APIs with API Connect/README.md

 ![APIC Screenshot](./images/apic-firstscreen.png)

-###Create a Model for the **demo** Items
+###Create a Model for the **demo** items

-In this section, you will define the item data model for our *demo* API and attach it to the Cloudant data source.
+In this section, you will define the item data model for our **demo** API and attach it to the Cloudant datasource.
 LoopBack is a data model driven framework.
 The properties of the data model will become the JSON elements of the API request and response payloads.

-1. Click the Models tab.
+1. Click the **Models** tab.

 1. Click the ```+ Add``` button.